estimated reading time: 34 min

 The following text deals with the theory of fencing from a modern point of view and is primarily intended for referees, fencing coaches but also fencers who need to think about fencing more analytically.
-Ultimately, however, I find it useful for all advanced swordsmen to be familiar with the following terms and concepts, which could also help to clarify and improve public debate.
-The concepts and terms used in the article are ruleset agnostic and do not imply any particular refereeing style required.
-All systems either with priority or “after-blow” are compatible.
+Ultimately, however, I find it useful for all advanced swordsmen to be familiar with the following terms and concepts, which could also help to clarify and improve the public debate.

 Introduction

 Definitions in fencing are here to describe particular situations or behaviour of fencers (conscious or not).
 They often have blurred boundaries and do not imply universal laws.
 Fencing, despite centuries of systematisation efforts, is not an exact science.
-Some methods and principles usually give fencers who practice them an advantage.
+Some methods and principles usually bring fencers who practice them an advantage.
 However, there is always some “but”.
-There is no ultimate advice that is true under all circumstances.
-Every situation has too many variables to predict its outcome.
-Our opponent is often an unknown personality, and violating predictability is one of the required skills in fencing.
-Even a subtle mistake may change the game significantly.
-We easily evaluate some stimuli and threat incorrectly, and therefore we overreact or react inappropriately.
-In fencing, an error on one side often causes a different mistake on the other side.
-An exchange is then a series of errors where only a random hit or none occurs.
+There is no ultimate advise which true under all circumstances.
+Every situation has too many input variables to predict its outcome.
+Out opponent is often an unknown personality, and violating predictability is one of the necessary skills in fencing.
+Subtle common mistakes also contribute significantly to the game.
+We easily evaluate some stimuli and threats incorrectly, and therefore we sometimes react inappropriately.
+In fencing, the error of the first one often causes a different mistake on the other side.
+An exchange is then a series of mistakes where only a random hit or none occurs.
 1

-Trying to find a fixed point we can always rely on can lead to frustration and resignation to the study of fencing academically.
-Fencing is more often considered to be art than science.
+Trying to find a fixed point we can always rely on can lead to frustration and resignation to the study of fencing.
+Fencing is more often considered an art than a science.
 2 Mastering it requires improvisation, invention, intuition, alertness, and wit.
-Thus, virtuosity in fencing is not based on the aesthetic principle 3 but on methods of finding solutions and on the variability of fencing itself.4 It also consists of a portion of the craft, another meaning of the German word der Kunst.
+Thus, virtuosity in fencing is not based on the aesthetic principle 3 but on methods of finding solutions and in the variability of fencing itself.
+4

 In contrast to overly rigorous and scientific research, some people question the analytical examination of fencing at all.
-They think the success in modern fencing matches is based more on chance, physical conditions and tournament rules.
-I believe this is not true, and statistics disprove this statement (e.g. look at HEMA ratings)5, which confirms that fencers consistently increase their chances of winning through training and experience.
-However, it is also true that in other non-fencing sports, it is almost impossible to be, e.g. world champion defeated by “man from the street”.
-And it can happen in fencing, and the probability is not entirely negligible.6 The causes of this phenomenon would be worthy of separate analysis in a different article.
-I can see one reason why new fencers often see a disproportion in the amount of effort put into training and success in free sparring after a few years of practice.
+They think the success in it is based more on chance, physical conditions and deception.
+This is not the case, and simple statistics quickly disproves this statement (e.g. also from HEMA ratings) 5, which confirms that fencers consistently increase their chances of winning through training and experience.
+However, it is also true that in other, non-fencing sports, it is almost impossible to be, e.g. world champion defeated by “man from the street”.
+It can happen in fencing, and the probability is not entirely negligible.
+6 The causes of this phenomenon would be worthy of separate analysis in a different article.
+I can see one reason why new fencers often see a disproportion in the amount of effort put into training and success in free sparing after a few years of practice.
 I would blame the way of training and overall fencing preparation.
 Fortunately, the methods of teaching HEMA fencing have undergone a significant change in the last decade.
-Paradigm shift contributes to the fact that new learners catch up with older colleagues faster.
-Besides, it slightly frustrates long-term fencers; it is a very positive phenomenon, which means that teaching methodology is improving.
+Paradigm shifts contribute to the fact that new learners catch up with older colleagues faster.
+Besides it slightly frustrates long-term fencers, it is a very positive phenomenon, which means that teaching methodology is improving.

-For the success of fencing in itself, terminologically accurate concepts have no importance.
-When a fencer is naturally talented, it doesn’t matter if he knows the names belonging to the actions he has mastered.
+For the success of fencing in itself, terminologically accurate concepts have no importance, and when a fencer has it in himself, it doesn’t matter if he knows the names belonging to the actions he has mastered.
 On the contrary, no one can do without clear definitions and terms during the teaching and coaching process.
-Simultaneously, uniting on common foundations contributes to a more accurate discussion over long distances, especially in the current digital days.
+Simultaneously, uniting on common foundations contributes to a more accurate discussion over long distances, especially current digital days.

 The meanings of terms in fencing have changed over time.
 I do not rule out that some names have been used differently in the past, or there will be a need to redefine or correct them later.
 Modern fencing terminology should be universal and its basic ideas identical to all weapons.
 It must not necessarily take into account all the historical nuances and exceptions of individual masters.
 On the other hand, the new terminology should make it possible to describe any historically faithful action.